 Maybe you became a sourdough expert during the pandemic, or maybe like me, you were late to the party!
 I learned from my friend, Kayleigh, and I will forever be grateful for her sharing her starter, and coming to spend two days with me to help me learn the ropes.
 I love learning hands on, so being side-by-side as we went was so beneficial.
-Since then, I’ve asked and confirmed a bajillion questions with her, and I think I have it somewhat locked down.
+Since then, I’ve asked and confirmed a bajillion questions with her, and fresh sourdough has become a family staple.
 So, let me teach you in a way that makes sense to me!!

 Some Kitchen Tools You Need:

-- Plastic wrap, or a reusable version! [or these amazing stainless steel bowls with lids – medium size for making, large size for storing]
+• Plastic wrap, or a reusable version! [or these amazing stainless steel bowls with lids – medium size for making (and sometimes small if I’m doing a double loaf making session), large size for storing]

 Food Items You Need: